-I am an applied Artificial Intelligence researcher specializing in cutting-edge techniques such as foundation models, computational decision-making, and multi-agent systems.
+I am an applied Artificial Intelligence researcher who specializes in cutting-edge techniques such as foundation models, computational decision-making, and multi-agent systems.
 My work spans diverse domains, including global-scale geospatial intelligence, autonomous mobility networks, and robotics.

 As an AI Software Engineer at Google Research, I develop foundation models and innovative applications that interpret and reason about the built environment.
 My contributions have driven cross-functional research and real-world impact across Google Maps, Ads, and other key platforms.
 Previously, as Research Lead at a Series A startup, I built intelligent digital platforms that optimized urban transportation and advanced smarter cities.